vishnu-pc/Cult_Ent_V3/Rules.md

 **Remember**: When in doubt, follow existing patterns in the codebase and consult with the team before making significant changes.

+## FINAL REMINDER

+**🚨 ABSOLUTE REQUIREMENT**: Every single development task, modification, or enhancement MUST be executed in full compliance with these rules.
+There are NO circumstances where these rules can be ignored or bypassed.
+They form the foundation of code quality, consistency, and maintainability for this project.

+**Integration Protocol**: For every prompt received:

+1. Parse the prompt requirements
+2. Identify applicable rules from this document
+3. Plan implementation that satisfies both prompt AND rules
+4. Execute with full compliance to established patterns
+5. Validate that both prompt objectives and rule compliance are achieved

 ---